cormorack/helm-charts/README.md

 ## Local Testing

-0. Install docker and k3d if it doesn't exists in system yet
+0. Install docker, k3d, kubectl, helm, and stern if it doesn't exists in system yet

     ```bash
     # Installs docker in (Ubuntu)